Flazher/BossPuzzle/README.md

 ======================================================

 And that's me.
-Server generates a game field and handles client's request.
+Server generates a game field and handles client's requests.
-The task of client side is just draw the field.
+The purpose of a client side is just to draw the field.

 Q: You're such an idiot.
 ======================